 Within these frameworks, it is a member of many relevant world and regional organisations, co-operates with experts, universities, institutions from many countries, participates in international conferences and programmes of the European Union and co-operates with other organised agents all over the world which have similar objectives and interests.

-In the past it developed exchange programmes with Austria, Great Britain, Greece, Germany and the Netherlands and today, it maintains similar programmes with Denmark and Finland, which include exchanges of people with mental handicap, parents and specialists.
+In the past it developed exchange programmes with Austria, Great Britain, Greece, Germany and the Netherlands and today, it maintains similar programmes with Denmark and Finland, which include exchanges of people with intellectual disability, parents and specialists.

 Since 2001, the Foundation has been participating in LABOR, a European project, which was promoted and is coordinated by the European Association of Service Providers for Persons with Disabilities (EASPD)*.